 When you root your Android, you're simply adding a standard Linux function that was removed.

 Root, at least the way we're talking about it here, is the superuser.
 Your Android phone uses Linux permissions and file-system ownership.
 You are a user when you sign in, and you are allowed to do certain things based on your user permissions.
 Apps you install are also given a type of user ID, and they all have permissions to do certain things — you see those when you install them on older versions of Android, or you are prompted to allow them on Marshmallow or higher — in certain folders with certain files.
 Root is also a user.
-The difference is the root user (superuser) has permissions to do anything to any file any place in the system.
-This includes things we want to do, like uninstall application forced on us by the people who built them or the people who sells them to us as well as things we don't want to do that can put your Android in an unusable state.
+The difference is the root user (superuser) has permissions to do anything to any file anywhere in the system.
+This includes things we want to do, like uninstall application forced on us, or things we don't want to do that can put your Android in an unusable state.
 When you're doing things with superuser permissions, you have the power to do anything.

 When you root your Android, you're simply adding a standard Linux function that was removed.
 A small file called su is placed in the system and given permissions so that another user can run it.
 It stands for Switch User, and if you run the file without any other parameters it switches your credentials and permissions from a normal user to that of the superuser.
 You are then in complete control, and can add anything, remove anything and access functions on your phone or tablet that you couldn't reach before.
 This is pretty important, and something you should think about before you begin.